University of Dundee: Rector

-Principal and Vice-Chancellor
+Principal and vice-chancellor

-The Principal and Vice-Chancellor is the chief academic and administrative officer of the university, presiding over the Senatus Academicus.
-As a result of their title as Vice-Chancellor, the Principal can fulfill the duties of the Chancellor in their absence.
-Prior to the university's independence, when it was part of the University of St Andrews, a similar function was carried out by the Master of Queen's College.
-This position replaced the earlier post of principal of University College, Dundee, which was first filled in 1882.
+The principal and vice-chancellor is the chief academic and administrative officer of the university, presiding over the Senatus Academicus.
+As a result of their title as vice-chancellor, the principal can fulfill the duties of the chancellor in their absence.

-Following the announced resignation of Principal and Vice-Chancellor Sir Pete Downes in February 2018, the university appointed Professor Andrew Atherton to the post, to begin in January 2019.
-Atherton resigned following a dispute with the university in November 2019.
+Following the announced resignation of Principal and Vice-Chancellor Sir Pete Downes in February 2018, the university appointed Andrew Atherton to the post, who took office in January 2019.
+Atherton resigned in November 2019 following a dispute with the university.

+David Maguire was appointed Interim Principal and Vice-Chancellor in January 2020 pending the appointment of a permanent successor.
+Iain Gillespie took office as Principal and Vice-Chancellor in January 2021.
+Gillespie resigned in December 2024 during the university's financial crisis.

+Shane O'Neill served as Interim Principal and Vice-Chancellor until June 2025, when he resigned following publication of the Gillies Report into the university's financial governance.
+Nigel Seaton was appointed Interim Principal and Vice-Chancellor later that month to lead the university's recovery programme.

 Holders of this position and its predecessors are: